Azure/terraform-azurerm-avm-ptn-aks-production/README.md

   orchestrator\_version = (Required) The version of Kubernetes which should be used for this Node Pool.
 Changing this forces a new resource to be created.
   max\_count            = (Optional) The maximum number of nodes which should exist within this Node Pool.
 Valid values are between `0` and `1000` and must be greater than or equal to `min_count`.
   min\_count            = (Optional) The minimum number of nodes which should exist within this Node Pool.
 Valid values are between `0` and `1000` and must be less than or equal to `max_count`.
   os\_sku               = (Optional) Specifies the OS SKU used by the agent pool.
-Possible values include: `Ubuntu`, `CBLMariner`, `Mariner`, `Windows2019`, `Windows2022`.
-If not specified, the default is `Ubuntu` if OSType=Linux or `Windows2019` if OSType=Windows.
-And the default Windows OSSKU will be changed to `Windows2022` after Windows2019 is deprecated.
+Possible values include: `Ubuntu`or `AzureLinux`.
+If not specified, the default is `AzureLinux`.
 Changing this forces a new resource to be created.
   mode                 = (Optional) Should this Node Pool be used for System or User resources?
 Possible values are `System` and `User`.
 Defaults to `User`.
   os\_disk\_size\_gb      = (Optional) The Agent Operating System disk size in GB.
 Changing this forces a new resource to be created.
   tags                 = (Optional) A mapping of tags to assign to the resource.
 At this time there's a bug in the AKS API where Tags for a Node Pool are not stored in the correct case - you [may wish to use Terraform's `ignore_changes` functionality to ignore changes to the casing](https://www.terraform.io/language/meta-arguments/lifecycle#ignore_changess) until this is fixed in the AKS API.
   labels               = (Optional) A map of Kubernetes labels which should be applied to nodes in this Node Pool.
-  zones                = (Optional) Specifies a list of Availability Zones in which this Kubernetes Cluster Node Pool should be located.
-Changing this forces a new Kubernetes Cluster Node Pool to be created.
 }))

 Example input: